topheman/docker-experiments/README.md

 This will create (if not already done) and launch a whole production stack only based on [`docker-compose.yml`](docker-compose.yml) and [api/Dockerfile](api/Dockerfile) - following images:

 * No nodejs image (it should not be shipped to production, the development image will be used to launch a container that will create the build artefacts with create-react-app).
-* `my-docker-fullstack-project_api_production`: for the golang server (with the app compiled) - containing only the binary of the golang app (that way the image)
+* `topheman/my-docker-fullstack-project_api_production`: for the golang server (with the app compiled) - containing only the binary of the golang app (that way the image)
 * An nginx image *TODO*

 ## Tests